 When both cannabis and alcohol have been consumed together, the prohibited levels are 50 mg or more of alcohol per 100 ml of blood and 2.5 ng of THC per 1 ml of blood.

-Another change in the law eliminates the “bolus drinking defence.”
-Previously, when a driver was over the legal limit for BAC, they could argue that the alcohol was consumed right before driving and had not yet been absorbed into their system while they were driving.
+Another significant change in the law is the elimination of the “bolus drinking defence.”
+Previously, a driver could argue that the alcohol was consumed right before driving and had not yet been absorbed into their system while they were driving.
 Under the new law, it is illegal for a driver’s BAC to be over the legal limit within two hours before getting behind the wheel even if the alcohol had not yet been absorbed into their system, leaving them effectively sober at the time of the arrest.

 - BAC of 80-119 mg is a mandatory minimum fine of $1,000